 To foster an atmosphere of mutual support and appreciation of students individual creativity.

-To broaden thier knowledge of films, genres and writers.
+To broaden their knowledge of films, genres, and writers.

 The students will design a script according to taught guidelines.